Standards Council of Canada

-SCC has a governing council that oversees the organization, and an executive staff that is responsible for the operation of the organization.
-The organization reports to Parliament through the Minister of Innovation, Science and Economic Development, receiving some funding from the federal government, as well as revenue from accreditation services and donations from individuals and organizations in support of international standardization work.
+The SCC has a governing council that oversees the organization and an executive staff that is responsible for the operation of the organization.
+The organization reports to Parliament of Canada through the Minister of Innovation, Science and Economic Development.
+It receives some funding from the federal government as well as revenue from accreditation services and donations from individuals and organizations in support of international standardization work.

-SCC represents Canada in ISO and IEC.
+The SCC represents Canada in the ISO and IEC.

 Oversight

-SCC coordinates the Canadian national standardization network, which includes organizations and individuals involved in voluntary standards development, promotion, and implementation.
+The SCC coordinates the Canadian national standardization network, which includes organizations and individuals involved in voluntary standards development, promotion, and implementation.

 Standards development

-SCC develops and implements the National Standards Strategy, a national plan for the development of voluntary technical standards in support of national social and business goals.
+The SCC develops and implements the National Standards Strategy, a national plan for the development of voluntary technical standards in support of national social and business goals.

 More than 12,500 Canadian volunteer members contribute to committees that develop international standards.
 Many of these volunteers also serve in national standards development activities through SDOs accredited by SCC.

 Accreditation

-SCC has accredited more than 400 organizations, overseeing the accreditation of SDOs and global certification bodies.
+The SCC has accredited more than 400 organizations, overseeing the accreditation of SDOs and global certification bodies.
 These activities have increased competition in the certification market, and have contributed to reducing the time-to-market for businesses whose products require certification.

 Governance

 The SCC's governing Council, appointed by the federal government, is responsible for overseeing the organization's strategic direction, ensuring the fulfillment of its mandate, and providing guidance on governance matters.
-The council also works closely with SCC management in developing policy items and providing advice on the organization's strategic direction.
+The council also works closely with SCC management developing policy items as well as providing advice on the organization's strategic direction.

 History

 In 1964, the federal government conducted a comprehensive review of standards activity in Canada.
-The study identified a number of deficiencies in the country's approach to standardization, including coordination and long-term planning, support from industry and government, and Canadian involvement in international standardization.
+The study identified several deficiencies in the country's approach to standardization, including coordination and long-term planning, support from industry and government, and Canadian involvement in international standardization.

 In 1970, the government responded by establishing the Standards Council of Canada through the Standards Council of Canada Act, which received Royal Assent in the same year.
 Two years later, the SCC held a seat on the International Organization for Standardization’s governing Council.

 Accreditation Services Branch

-SCC's Accreditation Services branch accredits conformity assessment bodies, such as testing laboratories and product certification bodies, to internationally recognized standards.
+The SCC's Accreditation Services branch accredits conformity assessment bodies, such as testing laboratories and product certification bodies, to internationally recognized standards.
 Conformity assessment is the practice of determining whether a product, service or system meets the requirements of a particular standard.

 The organization operates accreditation and recognition programs for the following: